sf624/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####4.
 Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-The code for training the model is located in the eigth cell of the ipython notebook.
+The code for training the model is located in the sixth cell of the ipython notebook.

-To train the model, I used an ....
+To train the model, I used an AdamOptimizer to minimize cross entropy of softmax probabilites with one hot encoded class ids.
+Batchsize, epochs and learning rate were each set to 128, 10 and 0.001.

 ####5.
 Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.
+The code for calculating the accuracy of the model is located in the sixth cell of the Ipython notebook.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of 0.993
-* validation set accuracy of ?
+* validation set accuracy of 0.949
-* test set accuracy of ?
+* test set accuracy of 0.931

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to over fitting or under fitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-Architecture similar to LeNet-5.
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+Although there were more sophisticated architectures proposed to tackle this problem, I simply started by using LeNet-5 for its computational efficiency and seeked its potentials to gain higher performance.
+According to the paper of P. Sermanet and Y. LeCun, it seemed that grayscale image is still capable of achieving 93% accuracy, so I just simply converted the colored images to grayscale.
+And also applied normalization to eliminate the effect of light initensity which has no meanings on traffic signs.

+The original LeNet-5 have shown high accuracy in training set but comparatively low accuracy (below 90%) in validation set.
+So I thought that certain generalization technique will help its performance imporvement.
+As a solution, I added dropout layer between fully connected layer (400 -> 120), because those layers had large number of weight and bias parameters to tune, which might have tend to fall in over fitting problem if not for dropout.

 ###Test a Model on New Images